-Hysterectomy surgery is an operation to remove your womb (uterus) and, possibly one or both of your fallopian tubes and ovaries.
+A hysterectomy is an operation to remove your womb (uterus) and, possibly one or both of your fallopian tubes and ovaries.

-What is hysterectomy surgery?
+What is a hysterectomy?

-What are the different types of hysterectomy?
+What are the types of hysterectomy surgery?

-What does the hysterectomy surgery involve?
+What does hysterectomy surgery involve?

 Hysterectomy surgery usually takes about an hour and is carried out under general anaesthetic.
 This may vary depending on the type of hysterectomy you have.
 Your surgeon will discuss the procedure in detail with you and answer any of your questions.